-Prepares student to collect blood specimens from clients for the purpose of laboratory analysis.
+Prepares you to collect blood specimens from clients for the purpose of laboratory analysis.
 Become familiar with all aspects related to blood collection and develop comprehensive skills to perform venipunctures completely and safely.
 Classroom work includes terminology, anatomy and physiology.
-Prepares student to take the American Society of Clinical Pathologist exam.
-The IV Technician training is a comprehensive course, which concentrates on theory and hands-on lab training in intravenous therapy.
+This course prepares you to take the American Society of Clinical Pathologist exam.
+The IV Technician training is a comprehensive course, which concentrates on theory and hand-on lab training in intravenous therapy.
 Topics to be covered include infusion methods, fluids and electrolytes, equipment and assembly, and intravenous puncture.
 Innovative teaching strategies will be utilized to enhance adult learning.
-Requirements: Evidence of a negative TB test or chest X-ray and physical exam within the last six months must be provided at the first classroom session and completion of the college's reading comprehension test with a minimum score of EN 52 on the Accuplacer or 99 on the ESL test.
-Student must register for both classroom and both clinical sessions.
+Requirements: Evidence of a negative TB test or chest X-ray, and physical exam within the last six months must be provided at the first classroom session.
+Students must register for both classroom and both clinical sessions.
+Students must successfully complete assessment testing at the Testing Center prior to registration and show evidence of successful completion of a medical terminology course.